andrewtavis/kwx/CONTRIBUTING.md

-kwgen is an open source python package.
+kwx is an open source python package.

-If you have additional content that you think would be suitable for this package, please let the contributors know on this project's [GitHub page](https://github.com/andrewtavis/kwgen).
+If you have additional content that you think would be suitable for this package, please let the contributors know on this project's [GitHub page](https://github.com/andrewtavis/kwx).